EOP-OMB/federal-program-inventory/website/_program/TC.122.md

 authorizations: []
 beneficiary_types: []
 categories:
-- 'Tax Expenditures - Education, Training, Employment, and Social Services '
+- Tax Expenditures - Education, Training, Employment, and Social Services
 cfda: TC.122
 fiscal_year: '2022'
 grants_url: null
 is_subpart_f: null
 layout: program
-objective: The baseline tax system would not allow a deduction for personal expenditures including charitable contributions.
-In contrast, the Tax Code provides taxpayers a deduction for contributions to charitable, religious, and certain other nonprofit organizations.
-Taxpayers who donate capital assets to charitable organizations can deduct the assets’ current value without being taxed on any appreciation in value.
-  An individual’s total charitable contribution generally may not exceed 50 percent (60 percent between 2018 and 2025) of adjusted gross income; a corporation’s total charitable contributions generally may not exceed 10 percent of pre-tax income.
+objective: Under the baseline tax system, all compensation, including dedicated payments and in-kind benefits, should be included in taxable income.
+Furthermore, all compensation would generally be deductible by the employer.
+In contrast, under current law employer-provided meals and lodging are excluded from an employee’s gross income.
+Additionally, beginning in 2018, employers are allowed a deduction for only 50 percent of the expenses of employer-provided meals, except that in 2021 and 2022, employers are eligible for a full deduction on restaurant meals provided to employees.
+Employer-provided lodging is fully deductible by the employer, in general.
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":6440000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":7530000000.0},{"x":"2024","outlays":0.0,"forgone_revenue":6690000000.0}]'
 outlays: null
 permalink: /program/TC.122.html
 popular_name: ''